xietomzy/Pintos/doc/project2.md

 ```c
 list_less_func compare_priority(thread a , thread b)
 ```
 We would pass this comparator into the list functions, such as `list_sort` and `list_insert_ordered`.
-However, since these list functions are not thread-safe, we need to use a lock for everytime we modify the list.
+However, since these list functions are not thread-safe, we need to use a lock for every time we modify the list.
 ```c
 struct lock ready_list_lock;
 ```